Note: This information is intended to aid interactions with qualified social workers and other assistance professionals.

 After the percentage of mobility limitation is established, the Claim for Benefits Under the Mobility Agreement must be submitted to Bituach Leumi.

-Assistance from a medical social worker, or others familiar with the process, can be very useful in preparing the forms and accompanying documents, which include:
+Both of these forms list the necessary accompanying documents, which include medical documentation, driver and vehicle licenses, and other materials depending on each case.
+Assistance from a kupah or hospital social worker, or others familiar with the process, can be very useful in preparing the forms and accompanying documents.

 The beneficiary is eligible for the mobility allowance from the date the percentage of disability is determined by the Misrad Habriut medical committee.
 If the claim to Bituach Leumi is submitted later, the allowance is only paid for up to two months retroactively.

 A person after retirement age can not receive a mobility benefit unless they began receiving it beforehand.

 Eligibility for multiple special pensions from Bituach Leumi, such as the Attendance Allowance or Child Disability, can sometimes conflict.
 In other cases double benefits are acceptable, usually when the circumstances are more severe.

 A person with limited mobility who must drive a vehicle for special accessories while sitting in a wheelchair, can learn to drive in a Bituach Leumi vehicle equipped with accessories to assist those learning to drive or learning to use the special accessories that will be installed in their vehicles.